lujainabdulmohsen/python-bank-project/README.md

 ## 💡 Challenges & Key Takeaways

 - Learned how to store and read data using CSV files.
 - Practiced object-oriented programming and built a clean class-based structure.
-- Implemented overdraft rules with fees, limits, and automatic account deactivation/reactivation.
 - Built an interactive CLI that simulates real banking operations.
+- Improved my understanding of handling edge cases such as overdraft limits and account reactivation conditions.
+- Learned how to structure a larger Python project into multiple classes and files.

 ---